 The Group's power plants (including its gas and biomass heat and power plants, hydropower facilities and wind farms), distribution infrastructure and information systems controlling these facilities could be subject to failure, breakdowns, unplanned outages, capacity limitations, system loss, breaches of security or physical damage due to natural disasters (such as storms, floods or earthquakes), sabotage, terrorism, cyber-attacks, fuel interruptions and other causes.
 The main risk associated with the Group's gas facilities is the risk of accidents or malfunctions occurring via its electricity production units.
-The main risk associated with the Group's hydropower facilities is the risk of damage during floods.
 The main risk associated with the Group's wind farms is the risk of breakdowns due to unfavourable weather conditions or for technical reasons.
 The Group cannot give any assurance that accidents will not occur or that the preventative measures taken by it will be fully effective in all cases, particularly in relation to external events that are not within its control, such as floods and other natural disasters.
 Any service disruption may cause loss in electricity generation, interruption to gas and electricity supply, which may result in customer dissatisfaction and may also lead to liability for damages, the imposition of penalties and other unforeseen costs and expenses which could have a material adverse effect on the Group's reputation, business, results of operations and financial condition.